-Tracks remain the same as in 2022.
+Tracks remain the same as in 2022 and 2023 (but durations have been shortened by 25%.)
 First, let us recall that we consider two main problems: CSP (a decision problem) and COP (an optimization problem).
 For CSP, the goal is to exhibit one solution or to prove that none exists.
 For COP (mono-objective optimization), the goal is to exhibit a solution with the best possible objective value, ideally proving that it represents an optimum solution (note that some COP instances in the competition may be unsatisfiable, which must then be proved).